 Dear Customer,

-Important: No matter the notification, you can still go ahead.
+No matter the result you get, you can still go ahead.
 Please check the account details and make sure you know and trust the payee, as payments may not be recovered if they're sent to the wrong person or business.

 If you’re expecting a payment, make sure you give your account holder name along with the correct account number.
 Your account holder name is your legal first and last name that you used when you set up or updated your account.
 You can also check or copy your account holder name and number in Personal Internet Banking and Personal Mobile Banking by: